gitlabhq/gitlabhq/doc/gitlab-geo/disaster-recovery.md

     sudo -i
     ```

 1. Optional.
-Update the DNS records and the `external_url`.
+Update the primary domains DNS record.

     Updating the DNS records for the primary domain to point to the secondary
     node will prevent the need to update all references to the primary domain
     to the secondary domain, like changing Git remotes and API URLs.

-    After updating the DNS records, edit `/etc/gitlab/gitlab.rb` to reflect the
+    After updating the primary domains DNS records to point to the secondary,
-    new URL:
+    edit `/etc/gitlab/gitlab.rb` on the the secondary to reflect the new URL:

     ```
     # Change the existing external_url configuration